CCI® and NASC™ accepted. Program meets all AORN standards for RNFA education.

 Becoming an RNFA has bettered my life in that of both my career and pay.
 I have scrubbed and circulated in the OR and now being RNFA, I can help in many ways for my patients.

 I have had educational opportunities to learn new procedures with selected surgeons and then have been able to come back and in-service/teach these skills to other team members.
-Being an RNFA has put me in a position of knowledge and expertise that both the staff and the surgeons rely on.
+Being an RN First Assistant has put me in a position of knowledge and expertise that both the staff and the surgeons rely on.
 I wish I had done this earlier in my OR career!!

 More knowledge.
 More responsibility.
 Make your own schedule.
 Increase in pay.